daniellehandel/PersonalWebsite/content/project/Targeting/index.md

 url_video: ""
 ---

-In collaboration with UNHCR and UN-WFP, my team (Onur Altındağ, Bentley University; Aytug Sasmaz, Harvard University; Zeynep Balcioglu, Northeastern University) and I have designed the targeting system for over USD300 million of annual unconditional cash and in-kind assistance to Syrian refugees in Lebanon.
-A manuscript about this work is available in <a href="../../publication/aosb2019/">research</a>.
+In collaboration with UNHCR and UN-WFP, my team (Onur Altındağ, Bentley University; Aytuğ Şaşmaz, Harvard University; Zeynep Balcıoğlu, Northeastern University) and I contribute to the design of the targeting system for over USD300 million of annual unconditional cash and in-kind assistance to Syrian refugees in Lebanon.
+A manuscript related to this work is available in <a href="../../publication/aosb2019/">research</a>.